 Cong-NCP meet cancelled: Ajit Pawar; spokesperson disagrees

+As Ajit's remarks were lapped up by a section of media, a senior Congress leader and NCP chief spokesperson confirmed that the meeting was going on.
+Earlier, Ajit told reporters present outside the Pawar senior's residence here that meeting stands cancelled.

-"The meeting stands cancelled...I don't know when it will take place," Ajit said even as he refused to answer queries from media persons.
+"I don't know when it will take place," the former deputy chief minister said while refusing to answer queries from media persons.
 "I am heading to Baramati," Ajit said when asked about the reason behind cancellation of the meeting.

-Maharashtra NCP chief Jayant Patil was accompanying Ajit Pawar in his vehicle.
-Meanwhile, upset over coverage of the incident by a section of media, Sharad Pawar later said he would not meet reporters if they evaded "privacy" of leaders.
+Maharashtra NCP chief Jayant Patil was accompanying Ajit in his vehicle.
+Upset over coverage of the incident by a section of media, Sharad Pawar later said he would not meet reporters again if they continue evading "privacy" of political leaders.

 "Ajit Pawar is very much in Mumbai...he will meet you tomorrow.
 Your (media) vehicles start following him if he says anything jokingly.
 This evades privacy.
 Hence, he (Ajit) did it (statement on visiting Baramati) deliberately...If you want to distort things, don't come here (Pawar's residence) tomorrow onwards," he said.
 NCP chief spokesperson Nawab Malik said the meeting is very much on.
 He also appealed against spreading rumours.

+After initial confusion, the NCP and the Congress circulated photos which showed Ajit attending the meeting.
+Senior Congress leader Prithviraj Chavan said the meeting is on.

+"A meeting of Congress Party senior leaders is going on.
+All other news aired by electronic media are baseless," Chavan tweeted.
 Ajit, Patil, Chhagan Bhujbal, Malik and Dhananjay Munde are representing the NCP in the joint committee.
-Congress leaders Balasaheb Thorat, Ashok Chavan, Prithviraj Chavan, Manikrao Thakare and Vijay Wadettiwar are likely to attend the meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)